proudcommerce/tags-module/README.rst

 --------------
 If you upgrade from OXID 4, note:

-1. Install module, if already installed we need to save settings again.
+1. Install module (in v6 the tag functionality was removed), then we need to save settings again.
-2. Delete all dynmaic seo urls (this will also regenerated rss urls):
+2. Delete all dynamic seo urls (this will also regenerated rss urls):

     DELETE FROM oxseo WHERE `OXTYPE` = 'dynamic'